eagleos/eagleos9/README.md

 (6) Usually, your network segment configuration is different from the default IP segment configured by eagleos9.5.iso, so you need to modify the network IP and other information in the console after installation:

-Modify the network card configuration file /etc/sysconfig/network-scripts/ifcfg-ens160 via vim Ling, modify the relevant information therein and save and exit, then execute the command: `systemctl restart network` to restart the network service.
+Modify the network card configuration file /etc/sysconfig/network-scripts/ifcfg-ens160 via vim command, modify the relevant information therein and save and exit, then execute the command: `systemctl restart network` to restart the network service.

 You can now log in to the server remotely from your local computer using SecureCRT or other remote login software!